 The Enrollment Process

 The Affordable Care Act is intended to provide the lowest cost health coverage for an individual or family based on their income level.
 For individuals or families whose income is below 138% of the Federal Poverty Line (FPL) the lowest cost option is often Medicaid.
-Individuals or families whose income is greater than 138% FPL typically will not qualify for Medicaid, but may qualify for private insurance subsidies known as Advance Premium Tax Credits (which lower monthly insurance premiums) or Cost Sharing Reductions (which lower the cost of medical services).
+Individuals or families whose income is greater than 138% FPL typically will not qualify for Medicaid, but may qualify for financial assistance such as insurance subsidies known as Advance Premium Tax Credits (which lower monthly insurance premiums) or Cost Sharing Reductions (which lower the cost of medical services).
 In addition, adults who do not qualify for Medicaid may still have children who qualify for assistance through the Children’s Health Insurance Program (CHIP).
 The most important part of the enrollment process, then, is to determine which level(s) of coverage you or your family may qualify for.

 There are no limitations on the enrollment period for Medicaid or CHIP.
 If you qualify, coverage can begin immediately, any time of year.

-Help With Enrollment
+Get Help With Enrollment